couchrest/couchrest_model/README.md

     end

 The uniqueness validation creates a new view for the attribute or uses one that already exists.
-You can specify a different view using the +:view+ option, useful for when the @unique_id@ is specified and you'd like to avoid the typical RestClient Conflict error:
+You can specify a different view using the `:view` option, useful for when the `unique_id` is specified and you'd like to avoid the typical RestClient Conflict error:

     unique_id :code